 Every year, we rotate the GovWifi server certificate.
-Some years, we’ll also need to replace the intermediate or root certificates.
+Occasionally, we’ll also need to replace the intermediate or root certificates.
 This is an industry standard procedure that keeps the authentication process secure.

-We’ll give you at least a month’s notice about certificate rotations.
-The next one is scheduled for July 2022.
+We’ll give you at least one month’s notice about certificate rotations.
+The next one is scheduled for 31 May 2022.

-The GovWifi team handles the certificate rotation on the RADIUS servers, but your organisation may need to do a couple of things to make sure your users can connect to GovWifi after the rotation.
+The GovWifi team carries out the certificate rotation on the RADIUS servers, but your organisation may need to do some work to make sure your users can connect to GovWifi after the rotation.

 You do not need to do anything to your access points, wifi controllers or any other part of your wifi hardware.

 For the 2022 rotation, this section applies to you if your organisation does both of the following:

 deploys the GovWifi 802.1x profile tells user devices to check the ‘server’ certificate (currently wifi.service.gov.uk) or intermediate certificate (currently GeoTrust TLS DV RSA Mixed SHA256 2020 CA-1)

 You need to update the profile with the new certificate details when the rotation happens.
 On the rotation day, push the updated profile out to your managed devices.
 How you manage this will depend on how you deploy your GovWifi 802.1x profile to your managed devices.